thinktinker/FSD03firstgitrepo/README.md

 # FSD03firstgitrepo
-Richard has updated the README file.
+Zhi Yan has updated the README file.